decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 1. Create a local DID for the agent using `POST ​/wallet​/did​/create`	This generates the DID and verification key

-2. After creating local DID, you need to register it with ledger at [indy.igrant.io](https://indy.igrant.io/) as shown below
+2. For organisations, After creating local DID, you need to register it with ledger at [indy.igrant.io](https://indy.igrant.io/) as shown below

 	![](indy-screenshot.png)

-   In case of organisations, the DID has to be made public by registering to the indy ledger.

-3. After registering with the Indy ledger call `POST /wallet/did/public`
+After registering with the Indy ledger call `POST /wallet/did/public`

 # Schema definition by a legal entity
 To make it easier, we have used the [Test Center Agent](http://agent1.swagger.localhost) to register the schema.
 Ideally this is defined by a legal entity or a standardisation body.